Ellis (Battle Arena Toshinden): Critical reception

+Masaru Goto of Heroine Games magazine observed the development of what he called polygon idols, or "polydols", in 3D gaming, and felt Ellis was one of the earliest examples of this concept done well due to her anime character aesthetics.
+Meanwhile, Play magazine stated that while the transparent outfits helped cement her as a part of video game history, they remembered her mostly "because she was just so darn cute".
+The staff of Chinese magazine Diànzǐ Yóuxì Ruǎnjiàn in their supplemental 1997 issue described her as the most popular character from the series, calling her "cute, and adorable in every way".
+They enjoyed her demeanor that came across as gentle and understanding, but also her dancer-like movements, considering them cute and elegant.

 Virtual Idol magazine ran a six page article examining and comparing Ellis and Sofia.
 The staff felt that their appeal arose from both how the Toshinden franchise had expanded their characters through supplemental media, but also how their 3D models made them viewable from every angle.
-They further appreciated how the two were polar opposites, praising how Ellis acted like a motherly figure for her troupe, something very unlike youth in Japan.
-Her outfits also received praised in how they reflected her character, feeling that the darker colors gave her a more mature air.
+They further appreciated how the two were polar opposites, praising the fact that Ellis acted like a motherly figure for her troupe, something very unlike youth in Japan.
+Her outfits also received praised in how they reflected her character, feeling that the darker colors gave her a more mature look.
 Additional praise was given to how her outfit reflected her role as a member of a traveling circus troupe, and stated while the frills on her outfit could be seen as childish, other elements such as the transparent ones gave her a more adult appearance.

 Additional praise went to the character's voice.
 Magmixs Kiichiro described her as "the sort of character that makes cute noises", and found Teppōzuka's voice work particularly memorable in this regard.
 The staff of Famitsu went further to emphasize that her voice and youthful appearance worked well with Teppōzuka's portrayal, which they felt "shot through the hearts of otakus".
-Additional praise went to Kotobuki's design for her, finding his artwork captivating and that it made her particularly cute.
+Additional praise went to Kotobuki's design for her, finding his artwork captivating and that it made her cute.